Resource Quotas

 <storage-class-name>.storageclass.storage.k8s.io/persistentvolumeclaimsAcross all persistent volume claims associated with the <storage-class-name>, the total number of persistent volume claims that can exist in the namespace.

-For example, if an operator wants to quota storage with gold storage class separate from bronze storage class, the operator can define a quota as follows:
+For example, if you want to quota storage with gold StorageClass separate from a bronze StorageClass, you can define a quota as follows:

 • gold.storageclass.storage.k8s.io/requests.storage: 500Gi